darklab8/fl-darkstat/README.md

 # Development setup

+The project assumes u are working with it through VSCode IDE, and having installed Go extension And having templ extension https://templ.guide/developer-tools/ide-support/#visual-studio-code Optionally u are able to use any other supported IDE there, as instructions are provided for more of them.

 - git clone the repo https://github.com/darklab8/fl-darkstat.git
 - install golang of project version or higher (potentially will work anyway).
   - See current golang version [in Dockerfile](./Dockerfile)